Summary

 fi

-This is arguably the most important performance tip for WSL2 development, and many guides bury it in a footnote.
-Here it is, front and center:
+This is arguably the most important performance consideration for WSL2 development.
+Many guides relegate it to a footnote; it is presented here prominently:

-~/projects/ or /home/username/), never on the Windows filesystem (/mnt/c/).
-The performance difference is 5-10x for file-intensive operations like git status, npm install, and project builds.
-This single change can make your entire development experience dramatically faster.
+~/projects/ or /home/username/), and never on the Windows filesystem (/mnt/c/).
+The performance difference is 5 to 10 times for file-intensive operations such as git status, npm install, and project builds.
+This single adjustment can substantially accelerate the entire development experience.

-Here is why: when you access files on /mnt/c/, every file operation crosses the WSL2-to-Windows filesystem boundary, which adds significant overhead.
-The Linux filesystem inside WSL2 uses a native ext4 partition that is as fast as a regular Linux installation.
+The explanation is as follows: accessing files on /mnt/c/ causes every file operation to cross the WSL2-to-Windows filesystem boundary, which imposes substantial overhead.
+The Linux filesystem inside WSL2 uses a native ext4 partition that performs at the speed of a regular Linux installation.

 # GOOD — projects on the Linux filesystem